hythm7/Pakku/README.md

 =======
 **Caching downloaded distributions**

-When one installs a distribution via `pakku add MyDist`, Pakku first looks in the local cache to see if there is a downloaded distribution matches `MyDist` specification, if nothing found in the cache, Pakku then searches the configured `RecMan` and obtain the latest version of `MyDist` (e.g. `MyDist:ver<0.4.1>`), download, cache, and install it.
+When one installs a distribution via `pakku add dist`, Pakku first looks in the local cache to see if there is a downloaded distribution matches `dist` specification, if nothing found in the cache, Pakku then searches the configured `RecMan` and obtain the latest version of `dist` (e.g. `dist:ver<0.4.1>`), download, cache, and install it.

-After sometime when a new version `MyDist:ver<0.4.2>` is released and available in `RecMan`, if one try to install `MyDist` via `pakku add MyDist`, what happens is Pakku will find `MyDist:ver<0.4.1>` available in local cache and will install that version because it matches `MyDist` specification. so one will not get the latest version `MyDist:ver<0.4.2>`.
+After sometime when a new version `dist:ver<0.4.2>` is released and available in `RecMan`, if one try to install `dist` via `pakku add dist`, what happens is Pakku will find `dist:ver<0.4.1>` available in local cache and will install that version because it matches `dist` specification. so one will not get the latest version `dist:ver<0.4.2>`.

-There are two ways to avoid this and get the latest version, either specify the version e.g. `pakku add  MyDist:ver<0.4.2>` or disable cache lookup e.g. `pakku nocache add MyDist` (also, one can permenantly disable cache in config file).
+There are two ways to avoid this and get the latest version, either specify the version e.g. `pakku add  dist:ver<0.4.2>` or disable cache lookup e.g. `pakku nocache add dist` (also, one can permenantly disable cache in config file).

 **Pakku installs to _site_ repo by default**